stel-furet/Mviz/bug_list.md

 - **Reproduction**: 1) Start live camera video 2) Switch to file video 3) Switch back to camera - camera goes black after fade
 - **Status**: Reported, needs investigation

+## 🎮 WebGL System Issues

+### 12. **WebGL Mixer Function Errors**
+- **Issue**: Multiple function call errors when interacting with WebGL visualization controls
+- **Errors**:
+  - `this.updateMixerStarfallToggle is not a function`
+  - `this.updateMixerStarfallColorSchemeSelect is not a function`
+  - `this.updateMixerStarfallParticleCountSlider is not a function`
+  - `this.updateMixerStarfallParticleSizeSlider is not a function`
+  - `this.updateMixerStarfallSpeedSlider is not a function`
+  - `this.updateMixerStarfallGravitySlider is not a function`
+  - `this.updateMixerStarfallSaturationSlider is not a function`
+  - `this.updateMixerStarfallTwinkleSlider is not a function`
+  - `this.updateMixerStarfallStarPercentageSlider is not a function`
+  - `this.updateMixerStarfallAudioReactivitySlider is not a function`
+- **Occurs**: When enabling/disabling WebGL, changing color schemes, or adjusting any WebGL control sliders
+- **Suspected Cause**: Missing mixer synchronization functions for WebGL/Starfall controls
+- **Status**: Reported, needs investigation

+### 13. **Kaleidoscope Preset Application Error**
+- **Issue**: TypeError when applying kaleidoscope presets
+- **Error**: `Uncaught TypeError: Cannot read properties of undefined (reading 'segments')`
+- **Location**: `FrequeVisualizer.applyKaleidoscopePreset (main.js:21434:44)`
+- **Occurs**: When clicking kaleidoscope preset buttons or during visualization mode changes
+- **Suspected Cause**: Undefined kaleidoscope configuration object when trying to access segments property
+- **Status**: Reported, needs investigation

+### 15. **BroadcastChannel Closed Error in Multi-Display System**
+- **Issue**: InvalidStateError when trying to send messages to closed display windows
+- **Error**: `Uncaught InvalidStateError: Failed to execute 'postMessage' on 'BroadcastChannel': Channel is closed`
+- **Location**: `DisplayInstance.updateSettings (multi-display-manager.js:1160:34)`
+- **Occurs**: After opening and closing any display window (e.g., Display 1), then toggling video controls or other settings
+- **Suspected Cause**: DisplayInstance not properly cleaning up BroadcastChannel references when display window is closed, causing attempts to send messages to closed channels
+- **Status**: Reported, needs investigation

 ---

 # COMPLETE TODO LIST - BUG FIXES & ENHANCEMENTS